Wix vs Shopify — Which is Better?

 Both platforms give you:

-Wix has one important edge in this area however, as it also backs up your site periodically.
-With Shopify, you’ll need to use a third-party app to do so, or export your product data to a CSV file from time to time.
+Wix has one important edge in this area however, because it also backs up your site periodically.
+With Shopify, you’ll need to use a third-party app to do this, or export your product data to a CSV file from time to time.

 Customer support